enqueuezero/site/content/pseudo-random-numbers.md

 12485
 ```

-Note: for security reason, please don't use the above technique for getting pseudo-random numbers, for example, to generate random numbers for cryptography usage.
+Note: for security reason, please don't use the above method for getting pseudo-random numbers, for example, for cryptography usage.
+You don't to be hacked, right?

 ## Patterns